curl/everything-curl/usingcurl-returns.md

     transfers.

  34. HTTP post error.
 Internal post-request generation error.
-If you get this error, please report the exact circumstances to the curl project!
+If you get this error, please report the exact circumstances to the curl project.

  35. A TLS/SSL connect error.
 The SSL handshake failed.
 The SSL handshake can fail due to numerous different reasons so the error message may offer some